 From here, grow in Christ and in His virtues for the rest of your life (2 Pet.
 1:4-11).
 This is a war, and Christians must fight the good fight. “[A]bstain from fleshly lusts which war against the soul” (1 Pet.
 2:12).
 Lusts are trying to deceive you (Jas.
 1:14-15).
 The fact of the matter is that doing nothing is not going to aid you in overcoming these sins.
 Remove the temptation to sin.
 Jesus said in Matthew 18:9, “And if your eye causes you to stumble, pluck it out, and cast it from you: it is good for you to enter into life with one eye, rather than having two eyes to be cast into the hell of fire” (cf. Mark 9:43-48, Matt.
 19:12).

 Jesus did not give into temptation to overcome temptation.
 Be diligent to have this mindset always.
 Remember that when Jesus was tempted that He countered the temptation with a better thought from Scripture rather than trying to ignore the temptation (Luke 4, cf. Matt.
 4).
 God’s grace is through His Word.
 Do not think that guilt comes from being tempted.
 Jesus was tempted.
-You are going to be tempted.
 You will be tempted by urges and desires to do evil, and you may not be able to make those urges completely go away.
 You do not have to give into them and hurt yourself by sinning against your own body (1 Cor.
 6:18).

 Take up your cross daily and follow Christ (Luke 9:23).
 After reading this, consider daily the questions of self-reflection and scripture in this post, “How to Overcome Habitual Sins and Addictions through Christ“.
 Do this with prayer until God has blessed you to overcome your temptations.